 Second, it is especially important to not focus solely on specific numbers but rather, using the BMI along with making healthy choices.
 It is entirely possible to have a BMI in the healthy range but routinely make poor health decisions (eating junk food and not exercising).
 Likewise, it is also possible to have a BMI in the overweight or obese category while making regular healthy choices.

-Preventing obesity and keeping weight in the healthy range is critical for children's overall health and well-being, as well as continued health as they grow and become adults.
-Remember to talk with your pediatrician if you have any concerns about your child's weight.
-Every family should aim to incorporate a
+Preventing obesity and keeping BMI in the healthy range is critical for children's overall health and well-being, as well as continued health as they grow and become adults.
+Talk with your pediatrician if you have any concerns about your child's weight.

 About Dr. Kirkilas